 For example, if a patient spent a week in the hospital and underwent a surgical procedure before a negligent action occurred, the patient would not be able to claim compensation for the original cost of the week in the hospital or for the surgical fees for the first procedure as damages.
 If the negligence necessitated a longer hospital stay and additional corrective procedures, the plaintiff may claim those expenses as damages since they are the result of the defendant’s negligence.

 The right attorney can make a tremendous difference in a medical malpractice case.
-Bode & Collins has built a strong reputation for successful cases in Arizona.
+The Law Office of Chris Bode has built a strong reputation for successful cases in Arizona.
 We provide our clients with the full range of resources and expertise they might expect from a larger firm in a more intimate setting.
 We take the time to get to know our clients so we can provide the best legal counsel possible.

 Reach out to our team to schedule a case evaluation and start building your medical malpractice case today.